 Authentication

-For example, if you embed a MapTiler map on your website, then whenever someone visits that page, their browser sends a request to MapTiler servers to get the map.
-This request must be authenticated, otherwise the map won’t show up on the page.
+For example, when you embed a MapTiler map on your website, the browser sends a request to MapTiler servers.
+This request must be authenticated to display the map.

 How to authenticate?

 MapTiler offers two authentication methods.
-Which one is best depends on your needs:
+Choose the best method for your needs:

 API key

-An API key is a simple and easy-to-use authentication for client-side use such as web apps.
-If you want to use a map on your website or build a mobile application using MapTiler’s online maps and API services, an API key is ideal.
+An API key is a simple authentication method for client-side use, such as web apps.
+If you want to use a map on your website or build a mobile application using MapTiler online maps and API services, an API key is ideal.

 Service token

-A service token provides advanced and highly secure authentication for backend use.
-You’ll need it in these scenarios:
+A service token provides advanced, highly secure authentication for backend use.
+Use a service token in these scenarios:

-- You’re planning to use the Service API.
-These API calls make it possible to not only read, but also modify and delete your cloud resources, so the highest security is in order.
+- You use the Service API.
+These calls allow you to read, modify, and delete cloud resources, requiring the highest security level.

-- You’re building a map application, but you don’t want to use an API key.
-Using a service token for better security is possible, but remember!
-The token itself must never get exposed, so if your app’s source code is public (for example on the web frontend), you’ll need to do some extra work to keep the token hidden in the backend.
+- You’re building a map application but want to avoid using an API key.
+Using a service token for better security is possible, but you must keep the token hidden in the backend to prevent exposure.